 4. Faulty Working Of Electrical Appliances

-This is why it is important to use voltage regulators for heavy power appliances.
+This is why it is vital to use voltage regulators for heavy power appliances.
 Don’t plug the appliance into the same outlet again to protect it from further damage.
 Instead, contact a professional electrician immediately to fix the electrical fault.

 5. Tripped Circuit Breakers Or A Blown Fuse